dustinpfister/blog_posts/_posts/nodejs-process.md

 ## 1 - [The process.cwd method](/2021/03/17/nodejs-process-cwd/)

-The process.cwd method is what can be used to get the current working directory.
+The process.cwd method is what can be used to get the current working directory from within the the body of a script.
+The current working directory will not always be the same as the directory where the script is located.
+So another realted topic to that of the process cwd method is the \_\_dirname global.

 ## 2 - [process.exit](/2019/08/13/nodejs-process-exit/)